 For transfer students, eligibility to declare a major begins and ends in the first semester at UC Berkeley, and all transfer students must declare in their first semester For this reason transfer students wishing to declare the Social Welfare major should complete all prerequisites by the time they arrive at Berkeley in order to be eligible to declare the major in the first fall term on campus.

-Students are eligible to submit the Petition to Declare e-Form once they have satisfied all of the prerequisite entry requirements and received a letter grade for each course.
+Students are eligible to submit the Petition to Declare e-Form after they have satisfied all of the prerequisite entry requirements and received a letter grade for each course.
 Petitions must include unofficial transcripts and a 4-year program plan indicating how the applicant intends to complete the major requirements by their expected graduation date.
-For assistance with program planning, please make plans to meet with a major advisor or attend an information session.
-Incomplete applications will not be considered.
+For assistance with program planning, please make plans to meet with a major advisor.
+Late or Incomplete applications will not be considered.

-The next opportunity to submit a petition to declare Social Welfare as your major will be in the Fall of 2019.
-The application queue will open on Monday, September 2nd at 8:00 am and close on Friday, September 27th at 4 pm.
+The next opportunity to submit a petition to declare Social Welfare as your major will be in Spring 2021, starting Tuesday, February 2nd at 10am.
 This does NOT Apply to transfer students.
-If you are a transfer starting in Fall 2019, please see the section below.
+If you are a transfer starting in Fall 2020, please see the section below.

-Welcome to Cal and thank you for your interest in Social Welfare.
+Welcome to UC Berkeley!
 As noted in your acceptance letter, you have been admitted to the College of Letter and Science and not to a specific major.
 Social Welfare is considered one of the College’s “high-demand” majors, meaning that there are restrictions on the number of students that can be declared each academic year.
 Our department is able to accept 20 qualified transfer students each term.
 In order to best position yourself to declare Social Welfare as your major, it’s important that you complete the following steps as soon as possible:

 - Review the major requirements and complete the 2-year program plan.
 A sample plan is provided and you may use that as a template for your own, submitting an exact replica if you’d like.
 This step is requested by the department to ensure that students are aware of the requirements; it is not a binding contract and you are welcome to make changes at a later time.